imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 addres and `{UUID}` is a [universally unique identifier][UUID].

-## 6.5 `IMAPSN_config/account-owner.json`
+## 6.5 `/account-owner.json`

-`account-owner.json` is a the subject of a message stored in the IMAPSN folder.
-The `application/json` attachment of this message is an array with one or more objects with the following properties.
+`/account-owner.json` is a the subject of a message stored in the IMAPSN folder.
+The `application/json` attachment of this message is an JSON object with one or more objects with the following properties.

 <table padding="5" border="1">
    <tr><td> field </td>